Learning Abroad Center

 Credits

 This course provides a cross-cultural experience of working with a local company, school, or nonprofit organization.
-Students are prepared for entering into their community work through discussions on the work culture in France which provide context about the cultural values guiding this culture.
-Through practical internship experiences as well as readings, discussions, and written assignments, students will deepen their understanding of the host-country cultural context and critically examine their own worldview.
+You will be prepared for entering into your community work through discussions on the work culture in France which provide context about the cultural values guiding this culture.
+Through practical internship experiences as well as readings, discussions, and written assignments, you will deepen your understanding of the host-country's cultural context and critically examine your own worldview.
 Options include assisting with coaching after-school sports teams, working with charities who interact with migrant and refugee populations, and assisting with English language classes in school settings, among others.

 Syllabus for Community Engagement